4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: Preliminaries

 \begin{proof} Let us show the first result, as it implies the second.
 Anytime Maker picks some $x \in \{x,y\} \in \Pi$ with $y$ unpicked, Breaker answers by picking $y$, otherwise Breaker picks an arbitrary vertex.
 This strategy ensures that Breaker ends up picking at least one vertex in each pair of the pairing $\Pi$, thus preventing Maker from filling an edge. \end{proof}

+The notion of ``greedy move'' is defined in \cite[Lemma 3.8]{FlorianJonas_Arxiv} as a tool to show the optimality of some moves in hardness reductions.
+The idea is that, if some move $x$ forces an answer $y$ that is dominated by $x$ in the sense that every edge containing $y$ also contains $x$, then picking $x$ is optimal.
+We state a version of this result for both conventions, with essentially the same proof.

-\begin{lemma}[Greedy move for Maker-Breaker, Lemma 3.8 of \cite{FlorianJonas_Arxiv}] Let $H$ be a hypergraph, and let $x,y \in V(H)$ be distinct.
-Suppose that, for all $e \in E(H)$: $y \in e \implies x \in e$, and that $\{x,y\} \in E(H)$.
-Then, for the Maker-Breaker game on $H$, an optimal first round for both players is Maker picking $x$ and then Breaker picking $y$. \end{lemma}
+\begin{definition}[Greedy move for Maker-Breaker] Let $H$ be a hypergraph, let $x \in V(H)$, and let $k \geq 1$ be an integer.
+Suppose that, for all $y \in V(H) \setminus \{x\}$, one of the following holds: \begin{enumerate}[label={{\em (\roman*)}},noitemsep,nolistsep] \item If Maker picks $x$ and Breaker picks $y$, then Maker can guarantee to win by filling an edge in at most $k$ moves (i.e. $k$ moves by Maker, not counting $x$). \item For all $e \in E(H)$: $y \in e \implies x \in e$. \end{enumerate} We then say that $x$ is a {\em $k$-greedy move} (or simply a {\em greedy move}) in $H$. \end{definition}

+\begin{lemma} A greedy move is always an optimal move for Maker in the Maker-Breaker convention. \end{lemma}

-\begin{proof} Let $H'$ be the updated hypergraph obtained from $H$ after Maker picks $x$ and Breaker picks $y$.
-Suppose that Breaker has a winning strategy $\strat$ on $H'$: we show that Breaker also has a winning strategy on $H$, thus proving that this first round of play did not benefit him.
+\begin{proof} Let $y \in V(H) \setminus \{x\}$, and let $H'$ be the updated hypergraph obtained after Maker picks $x$ and Breaker picks $y$.
+We must show that, if Maker has a winning strategy on $H$, then she also has a winning strategy on $H'$.
+We show the contrapositive: we suppose that Breaker has a winning strategy $\strat$ on $H'$, and we show that Breaker also has a winning strategy on $H$.
+Note that, since Breaker has a winning strategy on $H'$, item {\em (i)} does not hold, so item {\em (ii)} does i.e. $y \in e \implies x \in e$ for all $e \in E(H)$.

 Playing on $H$, Breaker simply follows the strategy $\strat$, except if Maker has just picked $x$ or $y$ in which case Breaker picks the other (or, if $x$ and $y$ are the only unpicked vertices, then Breaker picks one arbitrarily).
 Let us show that Breaker has indeed killed every edge $e \in E(H)$ in the process.
 If $e$ contains both $x$ and $y$, then Breaker has killed $e$ since he has picked $x$ or $y$.
 If $e$ contains neither $x$ nor $y$, then $e \in E(H')$, so Breaker has killed $e$ since $\strat$ is a winning strategy on $H'$.
 If $e$ contains $x$ but not $y$, then $e \setminus \{x\} \in E(H')$, so Breaker has killed $e$ (actually, he has killed $e \setminus \{x\}$) since $\strat$ is a winning strategy on $H'$.
-The case where $e$ contains $y$ but not $x$ is impossible by assumption, so the proof is over. \end{proof}
+The case where $e$ contains $y$ but not $x$ is impossible since $y \in e \implies x \in e$, so the proof is over. \end{proof}

-The Maker-Maker convention also admits variations of Lemma \ref{lem:greedy}.
-We now state a slightly stronger version which will be useful in Section \ref{section4}.